 We pay our respects to them and to their Elders, both past, present and emerging, and we recognise their enduring connection to the lands we live and work on, and honour their ongoing connection to those lands, its waters and sky.

-In 2002 in response to an invitation from the Commonwealth Minister for Health and Ageing, the Australian Medical Council (AMC) took on the responsibility for advising the Minister on which disciplines of medical practice should be recognised as medical specialties in Australia.
-The decision to recognise a medical specialty rested with the Commonwealth Minister for Health and Ageing.
+In 2002 in response to an invitation from the Commonwealth Minister for Health and Ageing, the Australian Medical Council (AMC) made recommendations to the Minister onthe disciplines of medical practice to be recognised as medical specialties in Australia.
+Based on this advice, the Minister made decisions on which medical specialties would be recognised.